 Myth #3: Organic food is more expensive.

-It’s a common misconception that going organic — and eating healthfully, for that matter — is expensive, but that doesn’t take into account the true cost of eating an unhealthy diet.
-While organic foods may have a slightly higher price tag, you can still enjoy the foods you love without breaking your budget, especially if you do a little planning and prepping ahead of time.
-Most supermarket chains that carry organic produce offer discounts and sales on these products from time to time.
+It is fair to say that some organic food can be expensive, but that doesn’t take into account the ultimate cost of eating an unhealthy diet.
+While some organic foods may have a slightly higher price tag, you can still enjoy the foods you love without breaking your budget, especially if you do a little planning ahead of time.
+Many supermarket chains that carry organic produce offer discounts and sales on these products from time to time.
 Familiarize yourself with your grocery store circular to see what’s on sale and take advantage of the coupons.
 In addition, food co-ops and community-supported agriculture (CSA) programs provide significant discounts on organic foods and they help support local farmers.
 If you’re on a tight budget, wait until late afternoon to shop at your local farmers’ market; farmers are more likely to give you a better bargain at this time because they prefer not to carry their produce back to the farm.

 Myth #4: You can avoid pesticides altogether by eating